 Information for First-Year Students (Freshmen)

 A portfolio is not required for entering frosh students.
-Students should contact the Undergraduate Art Advisor if they are interested in pursuing an art major and intend to enroll in foundation courses their freshman year.
-Acceptance into the art major is contingent on passing two foundation courses.
-These foundation classes are prerequisite to all lower-division studios.
-Freshmen may not enroll in lower-division studios before completing these two courses.
-Consequently, it is ESSENTIAL that students interested in pursuing the art major take these in their freshman year.
+Students should contact the Undergraduate Art Advisor if they are interested in pursuing an art major and intend to enroll in foundation courses (Art 10_) their freshman year.
+Acceptance into the art major is contingent on passing two of the three foundation courses that we offer.
+All 3 foundation classes are prerequisite to lower-division studios.
+Consequently, it is essential that students interested in pursuing the art major take the 3 foundation courses in their freshman year.
 More information on frosh art requirements is located at art.ucsc.edu.

 Information for Transfers